Home » Amsterdam » Rijksmuseum tickets

 Rijksmuseum is 800 years of Dutch art and history in one place.

-The art museum has around 8000 paintings, portraits, sculptures, weapons, clothes, dolls, etc., displayed in its 80 galleries.
+The art museum displays around 8000 paintings, portraits, sculptures, weapons, clothes, dolls, etc. in its 80 galleries.

 What to expect at Rijksmuseum